 Solar Together also offers free, impartial advice and will take you through the process, step–by-step, to ensure you get the right solar panel set-up for your property.
 Best of all, you can achieve your own renewable energy supply without risk – no hard-sell, no hidden costs, just a competitive price from a reputable, established company.

 Are there any catches?

 Ideally, solar panels should be placed on a south-facing roof that’s shade-free.
 A significantly shaded property may not be suitable.
 Before installation, your Solar Together recommended supplier will do a full site survey to ensure the panels will fit on your roof and work out how much electricity you can expect to generate.
 Solar Panels usually come under your Permitted Development rights, but some properties may require planning permission – again your supplier can advise.

-Currently the Solar Together scheme is open to four regions, Manchester, London, Suffolk and Norfolk.
 However, the project is on-going, so if you are interested in future schemes, do get in touch with your local council and let them know.

 Sign up now